Ruthuwamahoro/weather-app/README.md

-weather app description
+WeatherWise description
 OVERVIEW:

-This weather application is developed using external APIs to fetch and return relevant data on weather.
+This weatherWise is weather application which is developed using external APIs to fetch and return relevant data on weather.
 This app is user-friendly and focuses on providing up-to-date weather forecasts and current conditions depending on location.
 You can plan your upcoming trip based on information.

 APIs USED: